orhun/rustmeet2025/presentation.md

 1. Familiarize you with the terminal
 2. Showcase the power of Rust in the terminal
 3. Equip you with the modern libraries/tools
-4. Inspire you to build stuff™ ✨
+4. Inspire you to build things™ ✨

 <!-- end_slide -->